7PH/php7-caching/README.md

     * @param expire Cache expiration, in seconds
     * @param has_regen Wether the cache file has been generated (or should have if no generator function was provided)
-    * @return cache Cache content or empty string if generator=NULL & cache expired & file does not exists */ function cache_load(string $name, callable $generator = NULL,
+    * @return cache Cache content or '' if generator=NULL & cache expired & file does not exists */
+function cache_load(string $name,
+                    callable $generator = NULL,